 - 2010 earnings-per-share of $3.03 (57% increase)

-Illinois Tool Works stock trades for a price-to-earnings ratio of 21.4.
-This is slightly below the average price-to-earnings ratio of the S&P 500, of 24.
+Illinois Tool Works trades for a price-to-earnings ratio of 24.
+This is significantly above its historical price-to-earnings ratio going back to 2001.
+Over this time, the stock held an average price-to-earnings ratio of 16.9.

 As a result, Illinois Tool Works is currently valued at a 42% premium to its average valuation since 2001.

 If the stock experiences a valuation “reversion to the mean”, it would negatively impact future returns.